 Prepaid Gift Cards

-Prepaid gift cards are the prepaid card types that you see on the hooks at various convenience stores.
-These cards are not reloadable and typically do not have access to cash.
-They may also have inactivity fees, which help close out the cards as the funds do not expire.
-These cards rarely allow for a load of more than $1000.
+These cards may also have inactivity fees, which help close out the cards as the funds do not expire.
+These cards rarely allow for a load of more than $1,000.
 There are no spending restrictions outside of cash access on prepaid gift cards.

 Payroll

-Popular Types of Close Loop Prepaid Cards
+Popular Types of Closed-Loop Prepaid Cards

 Prepaid Corporate Cards

-Corporate prepaid cards are often issued to employees to cover work-related expenses as an alternative to using a corporate credit card or expense reimbursement form.
 Travel and expense cards are common prepaid card types and often restrict cash access and spending, limiting the card user to specific areas such as hotels, airlines, and restaurants.
 The employer typically has access to all purchase activity on these cards.
+This option also streamlines the process of tracking expenses for companies and their employees.
+Plus, employers can keep track of all card-related activity, keeping everything above board.

 Benefits Cards

-An example of a benefits prepaid card is a medical Flexible Spend Account or FSA prepaid card.
+An example of a prepaid card used for benefits purposes is a medical Flexible Spend Account (FSA) card.
 These funds are heavily regulated and are not true consumer-owned funds.
-Instead of requiring an individual to submit a reimbursement for an expense, they are provided with a prepaid benefits card which they can use to purchase the eligible items.
-The funds usually expire at the end of the plan year, at which point the consumer loses access to them – depending on plan rules.
-These cards cannot be loaded by external parties.
-Closed-loop prepaid corporate cards usually have very strict spending limitations and no cash access.
+Instead of requiring an individual to submit a reimbursement for an expense, they receive a closed-loop prepaid card, which they can use to purchase the eligible items.

-Prepaid Incentive Cards – Open or Closed Loop
+Prepaid Incentive Cards – Open or Closed-Loop

 To learn more about how different prepaid card types can benefit your organization, our expert team at All Digital Rewards is available to help you build a winning prepaid card strategy.
 Call today at 866-415-7703 or schedule a demo to speak with our team.